Tom Denning, Baron Denning: Return to Oxford

 Denning was demobilised on 6 February 1919, and returned to Magdalen College four days later.
 He initially thought about turning to applied mathematics, but decided on pure mathematics.
 He studied hard, not participating in any of the university's numerous societies or clubs so that he could better focus on his work, and graduated in 1920, placing in the first class of the Mathematical Greats (the final undergraduate examinations for the subject).
 He was offered a job teaching mathematics at Winchester College for £350 a year, which he accepted.
 As well as mathematics, he taught geology, despite not having studied it; instead, he "read up on [it] the night before".
 He found the job boring, and after viewing the Assize Court at Winchester Castle decided he would like to be a barrister.

 On the advice of Herbert Warren, he returned to Magdalen to study Jurisprudence in October 1921.
 Thanks to Warren, Denning was elected to the Eldon Law Scholarship, worth £100 a year, to finance his studies; when the news of Denning's election was brought, Warren wrote "you are a marked man.
 Perhaps you will be a Lord of Appeal some day".
 Denning took his final examinations in June 1922 and impressed the examiner, Geoffrey Cheshire, by correctly answering questions on the Law of Property Act which had been given Royal Assent only a few days before.

 Denning gained a high grade in all his subjects except jurisprudence, which he described as "too abstract a subject for my liking".
-He did not return to read for a Bachelor of Civil Law (BCL) but instead attempted to gain a prize fellowship at All Souls College, Oxford; he failed to be accepted, something he put down to his poor pronunciation of Latin.
+He did not return to read for a Bachelor of Civil Law (BCL) but instead attempted to gain a prize fellowship at All Souls College; he failed to be accepted, something he put down to his poor pronunciation of Latin.